 When we have myofascial restrictions and adhesions, it's like having a prism in that network, the result is fractured, chaotic, and weak.
 MFR lets us melt away those restrictions and return that clear fluid ground substance to the environment

 I could go on and on about the depth and intrigue involved in the myofascial release process, but it really is like Ockham's Razor-- the simplest explanation is often the best.
-Myofascial Release allows us to look at the body not as a complex set of maps and diagrams but appreciate the terrain as it is, the body before us.
+Myofascial Release allows us to look at the body not as a complex set of maps and diagrams, but appreciate the terrain as it is, the whole body before us.
 In this video, Richard Harty explains how myofascial Release allows us to start at the surface and get deeply into the roots of what's holding us back.

 The fascia is often touted as an insulating, protective sheath, as seen in cadaver dissection.

 What we see here is living, moving, changing fascia, This is what is in your body right now.
 This extracellular matrix is able to break and reconstruct the collagen structures to maintain a fiber optic connection between cells in the body as they share biophotons of information from one nucleus to its surroundings-- acting as a superconductor to carry consciousness about the body.